What is with all the bloody rain ruining my fishing expeditions!!!!!

 I own a Hobie Outback, which I bought at the start of 2010 and use it extensivly in a local waterway called 'Old Man Creek' but it also accompanies me on most of my trips to impoundments.Most of my impoundment fishing is at Blowering Dam, Talbingo Dam, Lake Eucumbene, Mannus Lake or Bethungra Dam, with Eucumbene veing my favourite, mainly due to the fact that I have rarely had a bad day there.

-I do my fair share of trolling in the Hobie, but my absolutre favourite type of fishing is lurecasting from the bank, whether it be for natives or Trout, the rush you get when that strike happens is awesome.
+I do my fair share of trolling in the Hobie, but my absolutre favourite type of fishing is lurecasting from the bank, whether it be for natives or Trout, the rush you get when that strike happens is awesome.90% of my fishing is done with a good mate from work, Kancky.
+We get out probably every second weekend, maybe more often in spring/summer, much to the dissapointment of our better-halves.

 I plan on using this blog as a way of keeping a diary of my fishing events to hopefully find some corelations between, time of day, weather patterns, air pressure and good fishing.